mariohernandez/component-based-development/exercises/3-prepare-drupal.md

 ### 2.4 - Enable Twig debugging and disable Drupal's cache

 While integrating components we work with Drupal twig templates to manipulate markup and Kint to print variables we need to pass to our component.
-Before we start we need to disable CSS and JavaScript aggregation which Drupals comes with it turned on by default.
+Before we start we need to disable CSS and JavaScript aggregation which are on by default in Drupal 8.
 We also need to enable twig debugging.
 More on this later, for now follow these steps:

 ### 2.5 Disable Drupal CSS/JS Aggregation